-Pope Francis in hospital for surgery
+Pope Francis recovering in hospital – and cracking jokes – after abdominal surgery

-The pontiff will have an operation on his intestine and is expected to remain in hospital for several days
+The pontiff had an operation on his intestine and will not be allowed to go home for around a week

+Pope Francis to be hospitalised for several days as he undergoes intestinal surgery

-Pope Francis is in hospital for surgery on his intestine this afternoon, the Vatican has said.
+Pope Francis is recovering in hospital having undergone a three-hour operation without complications to repair a hernia, the Vatican has said.

-The pontiff, 86, is to be put under general anesthesia for the operation and will be at Rome's Gemelli hospital for several days.
+"He even joked with me about when we would do the third operation," said Dr Sergio Alfieri, the chief surgeon at Rome's Gemelli hospital – who also carried out a first abdominal operation on the pontiff in 2021.

+The surgeon said the 86-year-old Francis had reacted well to general anaesthesia and that he expected the pontiff to be in hospital around a week.
+But he cautioned that the pope recently had bronchitis so tthe hospital "will take all necessary precautions" regarding the timing of the hospital stay.

+His only warning to the pope was that he should not lift any heavy objects.
+"He looked at me as if to say 'I'm the pope.
+I don't lift weights,'" Dr Alfieri said.

-The pope was undergoing what the Vatican said was a "laparotomy and abdominal wall plastic surgery with prosthesis" to treat a "recurrent, painful and worsening" constriction of the intestine.
-A statement said Francis was suffering from a blocked laparocele, which is a hernia that formed over a previous scar.
+The pope underwent what the Vatican said was a “laparotomy and abdominal wall plastic surgery with prosthesis” to treat a “recurrent, painful and worsening” constriction of the intestine.
+An earlier statement said Francis was suffering from a blocked laparocele, which is a hernia that formed over a previous scar.

-"The stay at the health facility will last several days to allow for the normal post-operative course and full functional recovery," the Vatican said.
-Even when unconscious and in the hospital, the pontiff still retains his status as being in charge of the Vatican.
+Even when unconscious in the hospital, the pontiff still retained his status as being in charge of the Vatican.
+All of the pope’s private and general audiences are said to have been cancelled until 18 June.

 In July 2021, Francis spent 10 days at Gemelli to remove 33 centimetres (13 inches) of his large intestine.
 He had suffered what the Vatican said was a severe inflammation and narrowing of the colon.
-In an interview with The Associated Press in January, Francis said the diverticulosis, or bulges in his intestinal wall, that prompted that surgery, had returned.
+In an interview in January, Francis said the diverticulosis, or bulges in his intestinal wall, that prompted that surgery, had returned.

 Francis had undergone medical tests at the same hospital on Tuesday, but appeared at his weekly general audience on Wednesday.
-The pontiff appeared in good form, though, at his audience in St. Peter's Square, greeting the faithful.
+The pontiff appeared in good form, though, at his audience in St Peter’s Square, greeting the faithful.
 He also had two meetings in the morning beforehand, the Vatican said.
 The pope’s schedule has been busy of late, involving multiple meetings each day.

 The pope had also spent three days at the Gemelli hospital in late March.
 Initially, the Vatican said he had gone in for scheduled tests, but the pontiff later revealed he had felt pain in his chest and was rushed to the hospital where bronchitis was diagnosed.
-He was put on intravenous antibiotics and was released at the start of April, quipping that he was "still alive."
+He was put on intravenous antibiotics and was released at the start of April, quipping that he was “still alive”.

 Speaking previously about his 2021 surgery, he bemoaned that he hadn’t responded well to the general anesthetic used in the procedure.
 The fact that he is returning for surgery suggests that his medical team believed there was little choice but to treat the intestinal issue.